aiddata/MCC_Lesotho/documents/Lesotho_RandomForest_Water_edited.md

 ## Extracting a time-series water masks using Random Forest - Lesotho

-In this tutorial, we will produce/output a bi-weekly time-series (2018-current) of water masks with each band representing a binary water mask.
-The goal for generating this time-series water masks is to monitoring the water changes bi-weekly from 2018 to current.
+In this tutorial, we will produce/output a bi-weekly time-series (2018-June 2021) of water masks with each band representing a binary water mask.
+The goal for generating this time-series water masks is to monitoring the water changes bi-weekly from 2018 to 2021.
 The satellite imageries are from sentinel 2.
 The study area is in the north-western region of Lesotho.
-To do so, we need satellite imagery of the study region for the bi-weekly image composite from 2018 to October 2021.
+To do so, we need satellite imagery of the study region for the bi-weekly image composite from 2018 to June 2021.

 ### Load imagery